NYU-IOS-App-Developers/Group-App-Project/README.md

    * User can stay logged in across restarts
 * Registration Screen
    * User can register a new account.
-* Recipe Section Screen
+* Recipe Section Result Screen
    * User can view recipes of a certain dietary restriction
 * Recipe Detail Screen
    * User can see more information about a certain recipe (list of ingredients, step by step process of cooking a meal, photo of the final meal)
    * User can mark what kind of recipes they made and get "points" for it
 * Recipe Feed
    * User can see different recipes
-   * The system will recommend relevant recipes based on user's current ingredients, dietary restrictions, and time commitment.
+   * User can filter the recipes based on their dietary restrictions, courses.
-   * User can see their number of points
    * User can logout
+* Recipe Search Result
+   * User can view the list of recipes that were generated after they clicked the Search button.
+* Recipe Generate Result
+   * User can view the list of recipes that were generated after they clicked the Generate by Ingredients button.
 * Profile Screen
    * Allows user to upload a photo and fill in "bio" information that is interesting to them and others
    * User can select their dietary restrictions, nutrition goals, time commitment, current ingredients.